 Over two weeks since my last post and much has happened on the house (pictures coming soon!).
 The weekend before this last one Joe and I suited up and headed over to the house Saturday morning and he proceeded to prove to me that he is without a doubt the most incredible man I have ever known.
 He put his arm around me and said, “I’m gonna clean out the basement so you can frame all day.”
 I was speechless.
 He said, “You’re better at it than I am and I can attack the dungeon while you’re doing that.”
-Oh my gosh, a man in my life willing to do the shitty job?
-A man willing to admit that I’m better at something then him?
-A man that doesn’t care about that sort of piddly shit and just wants to get the house done as quickly and rightly as possible?
-I am still shocked by him and remain at a loss that I got so fortunate to have found such an incredible person in my life.
+I am absolutely shot, exhausted, done-in and my body is killing me so him taking one thing off of my list is really a big deal for me.

 But let us not talk about the framing that is complete or the doors and windows that will be here soon.
-Today, this blog post is going to be about the dungeon as Joe and I spent this weekend there, not to mention many hours over the past couple of weeks.
+Today, this blog post is going to be about the dungeon as I spent this last week and weekend there, not to mention many hours over the past couple of weeks.

 Joe found me, dirt streaked, teary and just about hyperventilating.
 If he hadn’t intervened at that point I would have killed myself throwing the rest of those jars away just because I could not find a good enough reason to keep so many canning jars and the reasonable part of me was at total war with the emotional part of me.
 I would have got it done though, merely out of principal.
-Thank God he showed up when he did.
-My man took me in his arms and listened as I hiccuped in explanation and said, with no option for argument, “We’re keeping all that is left, we’ll haul them to the barn tomorrow.
+He said, “Just keep all that is left, I’ll help you haul them to the barn tomorrow.
 You’re coming with me and getting out of this basement right now.”

 I tried to argue, I had convinced myself that it was some kind of weakness on my part to not be able to throw them away, and it wasn’t even dark yet, I needed to at least continue working on the house in some way for an hour or two.
-Joe took my hand, unplugged everything, closed our little construction zone down and took me home.
+Joe took my hand, unplugged everything, closed my little construction zone down and took me home.
 I guess this is how renovations go sometimes.
-It felt like he saved me and I really needed it.